awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

       kubectl apply -f aws-observability-namespace.yaml
       ```

 1. Create a `ConfigMap` with a `Fluent Conf` data value to ship container logs to a destination\.
-Fluent Conf is Fluent Bit, which is a fast and lightweight log processor configuration language that is used to route container logs to a log destination of your choice\.
+Fluent Conf is Fluent Bit, which is a fast and lightweight log processor configuration language that's used to route container logs to a log destination of your choice\.
 For more information, see [Configuration File](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file) in the Fluent Bit documentation\.
 **Important**
 In a typical `Fluent Conf` the main sections included are `Service`, `Input`, `Filter`, and `Output`\.
 The Fargate log router however, only accepts:
  The `Filter` and `Output` sections and manages the `Service` and `Input` sections itself\.